Table of Contents

 Similar to driving, when you’re sewing, you need to control every aspect of the stitch.

-Just like I recommended with thread, use what you have for now.
+Just like I recommended with your thread, use what you have for now.

 If you don’t have a needle, here’s a great option for beginners: Dritz 25-Piece Assorted Craft Needles [Amazon]